LinuxSuRen/api-testing/docs/prometheus.md

-## Push the test results into Prometheus
+## Pushing the test results into Prometheus

 You can use the following command to do it: